namberino/namberino.github.io/content/posts/ransomware.md

 description: "Let's learn about ransomware by making one"
 ---

 > **Disclaimer**: Please do **NOT** use this for malicious intent.
 This is purely for educational purpose only.
-If you do want to run this ransomware, run it in an isolated environment. **STAY SAFE AND DON'T GET IN TROUBLE**.
+If you do want to run this ransomware, run it in an isolated environment. **STAY SAFE AND DON'T GET IN TROUBLE!**

 Ever since I started watching Mr. Robot, I got really interested in hacking and hackers.
 I'm not a hacker myself but I do like learning about how people have found ways to exploit computers.